-Requirements driving school vehicles
+Requirements for driving school vehicles

 2toDrive: earlier driving test

-The 2toDrive experiment allows you to teach young people aged 16.5 and over how to drive.
+The 2toDrive initiative allows you to teach young people to drive from age 16.5.
 They can also take the theory test at the age of 16.
 The resulting certificate remains valid for 1.5 years.
-After their 17th birhtday, your students can take the practical driving test.
+After their 17th birthday, your students can take the practical driving test.
 If they pass, they are allowed to drive before their 18th birthday.
 They must however be accompanied by a coach registered with the Netherlands Vehicle Authority (RDW, in Dutch) until they are 18.
 After their 18th birthday, the regular rules apply.